Shukolza/Shukolza/README.md

 - 💞️ I’m looking to collaborate on nothing, but if you are intrested, you can text me
 - 📫 How to reach me: shukolza@gmail.com; @shukolza (TG)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm 12, and my native language is Russian.
-Every readme in my repos writen without translatior.
+Every readme in my repos writen without translator.

 <!---
 Shukolza/Shukolza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.